 The type of treatment you will be advised on depends on your age, activity levels and how restricted the big toe joint has become.
 The main aim of treatment is to reduce the pain and improve your quality of life so you can enjoy your favourite activities again.

-Fill in your details below and we will call you back as soon as possible.
+Fill in your details below and the Podiatrist will call you back as soon as possible.

 Heel Pain in Children

 Children between the age of 8 and 12 years old years old are vulnerable to heel pain.
 The pain is located at the back of the heel bone and is called Severs disease.
 This is by and large a self-limiting swelling of the growth plate of the heel bone.
 The injury should improve within six weeks if the right treatment is given.

 Pain usually comes on during or after activity.
 It may stop the child doing sports activities and can cause a limp when progressing to become more painful.
 There can be a palpable lump at the back of the heel and usually there is no visible inflammation.
 Certain shoes can make the condition worse.